gabbers81/realtor-dario-velez/calendly-integration-plan.md

-# Calendly Date Integration - COMPLETED ✅
+# Calendly Date Integration Plan

 ## Overview
-✅ **IMPLEMENTATION COMPLETED** - Calendly webhook integration successfully implemented to capture appointment dates and link them to contact form submissions in the Dominican Republic real estate website.
+This document outlines the implementation plan for capturing Calendly appointment dates and storing them with contact form submissions in the existing Dominican Republic real estate website.

 ## Current System Architecture
 - **Backend**: Express.js with TypeScript